Huuuuu0911/HW3_Problem3/README.md

 ## Screenshots

-Below is the screenshot of the setting screen:
+Below is the screenshot of the app:

 **Full Screen**
    ![Full Screen](Screenshot.png)